Elsey

 Elsey has limited levels of nearby infrastructure activity, ranking in the 2ndth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 12 projects that could affect this region.
-Notable ones include RAAF Base Tindal Redevelopment, 50 New Houses at RAAF Base Tindal, Supporting Growth in Katherine East (Katherine East Residential Estate), and Katherine Logistics and Agribusiness Hub.
-The following list details those most relevant.
+Eleven infrastructure projects have been identified by AreaSearch as potentially impacting the area.
+These include RAAF Base Tindal Redevelopment, 50 New Houses at RAAF Base Tindal, Supporting Growth in Katherine East (Katherine East Residential Estate), and Katherine Logistics and Agribusiness Hub.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.